tmorse305/udi-mqtt-pg3x/POLYGLOT_CONFIG.md

 							Important, use cmd_topic: cmnd/topic/dimmer and status_topic: stat/topic/DIMMER (not .../power and ../POWER)
 			- `"status_topic":` - For switch this will be the cmnd topic (like `cmnd/sonoff1/power`), but on sensors this will be the telemetry topic (like `tele/sonoff/SENSOR`).
 For Shelly Floods, this will be an array, like `[ "shellies/shellyflood-<unique-id>/sensor/temperature", "shellies/shellyflood-<unique-id>/sensor/flood" ]` (they usually also have a `battery` and `error` topic that follow the same pattern).
 			- `"cmd_topic":` - Is always required, even if the type doesn't support it (like a sensor).
 Just enter a generic topic (`cmnd/sensor/POWER`).
-    * if you are using ANALOG, TEMP or TEMPHUMID 'types', you need to add a <'sensor_id': 'sensor name'> object to the configuration of the device
+    ** if you are using ANALOG, TEMP or TEMPHUMID 'types', you need to add a <'sensor_id': 'sensor name'> object to the configuration of the device
-     * the 'sensor name' can be found by examining an mqtt message in the Web console of the Tasmota device
-     * a devfile for those sensors would look like this:
+     ** the 'sensor name' can be found by examining an mqtt message in the Web console of the Tasmota device ** a devfile for those sensors would look like this:
-     * Note that the topic (Wemos32) is the same for all sensors on the same device.
-The 'id' and 'name' can be different

 devices:
 - id: "WemosA1"
   name: "Wemos A1"